buddytrip05/specs-and-context/facillitator/facilitator-guide.md

 Tell it like a detective story:

-> "It's a Tuesday morning.
+> "It's a Monday morning.
 Maya is doing her weekly ritual — staring at the funnel dashboard over coffee.
 She's seen these numbers a hundred times.
 Then she hits the last line of the checkout funnel.
 32%.
 She blinks.
 She refreshes.
 Still 32%."

-Walk through the discovery narrative (see `01-discovery-narrative/discovery-story.md`).
+Walk through the discovery narrative (see `discovery-story.md`).
 Hit these beats:
 - The anomaly in the aggregate data
 - The step-level breakdown (the 40% drop at payment step)
 - The session recordings (the painful mobile keyboard moment)